 The class learned quickly, and the sound of their efforts produced an enjoyable clamor.
 As they waited a bit for the caulk they applied with a gun to set, they laughed and talked as they showed off their work to one another.
 By noon, the last attendees had packed their rain barrels into their trucks, vans and sedans and were on their way home where they would locate a spot from where water pours off their roof during a rain under which to center their new rain barrel.
 Others who had been to previous classes were deciding whether to join their rain barrels together or to find separate locations on their properties to put another rain barrel, or to perhaps give it to someone as a holiday gift.

 As anyone who has purchased a rain barrel can tell you, a pre-made one can cost $100.00 or more.
 For just $25.00, LCSC rain barrel workshop attendees can make a barrel that will last for years, and they have a great time while learning a useful skill.

-When May 2018 rolls around, the Consortium will hold a spring rain barrel workshop.
+When May 2019 rolls around, the Consortium will hold a spring rain barrel workshop.
 It will fill up fast.
-If you want to get in on it and have a blast, just call or send an email to India Woodson, Environmental Coordinator for Lexington County to get you on the list.
-She will make sure you get a call or an email to confirm your spot in the class as soon as it is advertised.
-Ms. Woodson can be reached at (803) 785-8201 or by email at firstname.lastname@example.org .
-If she is unavailable, just ask for her assistant, Mary Hite, or send Ms. Hite an email at email@example.com
+If you want to get in on it and have a blast, just call or send an email to Gary Price, Environmental Coordinator for Lexington County to get you on the list.
+He will make sure you get a call or an email to confirm your spot in the class as soon as it is advertised.
+Mr. Price can be reached at (803) 785-8634 or by email at [email protected] If he is unavailable, just ask for his assistant, Mary Hite, or send Ms. Hite an email at [email protected]

-We look forward to meeting you and having a good ol’ time at our next “Build Your Own Rain Barrel Workshop in the Spring.
+We look forward to meeting you and having a good ol’ time at our next “Build Your Own Rain Barrel Workshop.